 But, what if we’re watering our grapevines correctly?
 What do we check next?

 3. Improper Nutrients

 Excess nutrients are typically caused by over-fertilizing grapevines.
-This can lead to the potential burning of the grapevine’s roots, causing the plant stress and developing yellow leaves.
+This can lead to the potential burning of the grapevine’s roots, causing the plant stress and developing drooping, curling, and yellow leaves.
 Normally, fast-release fertilizers are the cause of over-fertilization as compost isn’t potent enough.

 Lack of Nutrients

 |Nitrogen||Entire leaf is pale or yellow|

 |Iron||Dark green veins, rest of the leaf is yellowing|